margolanier/js_practice/12.01_ties/README.md

 Practice formatting web layouts.

 ## Pages
-Homepage and --- page which is linked to in the --- main menu.
+Includes homepage and discount page.
+All links in the toolbar menu link to the discount page.